Adyen/adyen-salesforce-headless-commerce-pwa/README.md

 This integration provides the opportunity to use Adyen as a payment service provider when building your Salesforce PWA application.

 There are two packages:
-* Adyen retail react app: reference application how to integrate the solution into the PWA application
+* `Adyen retail react app`: reference application how to integrate the solution into the PWA application
-* Adyen salesforce pwa: NPM package that can be installed and used within the retail react app.
+* `Adyen salesforce pwa`: NPM package that can be installed and used within the retail react app.

 ## Prerequisites